-Limits of exca-

-vation.
-When a crane will be used, excavate no more than two feet outside the foundation perimeter.
+Limits of excavation.
+When a crane will be used excavate no more be used, excavate no more than two feet outside the foundation perimeter.
 Unexcavated ground will provide a more stable base for the crane.

 Footing heights.
 Pour footings to a height that will reduce the need to cut blocks or shim when building perimeter walls and piers.